lbdiaz/lbdiaz.github.io/_pages/cv.md

 US Clivar Workshop on Societally-Relevant Multi-Year Climate Predictions Workshop.
 Boulder, United States (hybrid).
 28-30 February 2022.
 Attendance and poster.

 * 13th meeting of the International Conference on Southern Hemisphere Meteorology and Oceanography.
 New Zealand (hybrid).
 8 to 17 February 2022.
 Attendance, dissertation and poster.

-* WCRP Workshop on 'Attribution of multi-annual to decadal changes in the climate system'.
-Virtual.
-22-24 September 2021.
-Attendance and dissertation.

 Check the [talks](https://lbdiaz.github.io/talks/) section for more details.